How to Make Raised Doughnuts

 …and cover with greased plastic wrap.

-Proof for about an hour until the rounds are puffy, but not overly so, about like this:
+Proof for 30-45 minutes until the rounds are about twice their original thickness.
+In other words, puffy, but not overly so, about like this:

-Fry them in 375-degree oil for about 45 seconds on a side.
+Fry them in 360-degree oil for about 45 seconds on a side.
 While they’re still warm, roll them in extra fine sugar to coat.

 And fill them with the jam of your choice by squirting about two teaspoons into them with a pastry bag fitted with a Bismarck (#230) tip.
 Don’t get carried away with this step.
 A little jam goes a good long way.
 Squeeze until you can feel the doughnut get slightly heavier, then stop.